Frequently Asked Questions

 Do you work in person or over telehealth?

-As part of my in-person work I also uphold strong policies around sickness and Covid, and ask that if you are exhibiting any cold or flu-like symptoms, to please opt for a telehealth session or cancel/reschedule with me.
+For in person sessions, I uphold strong policies around sickness and Covid, and ask that if you are exhibiting any cold or flu-like symptoms, to please opt for a telehealth session or cancel/reschedule with me.
 I frequently support individuals with autoimmune complications and it is important that my space is accessible to everyone.